wswoodruff/amazon-ecs-developer-guide/doc_source/docker-basics.md

    docker info
    ```
 **Note**
-In some cases, you may need to reboot your instance to provide permissions for the `ec2-user` to access the Docker daemon\.
-Try rebooting your instance if you see the following error:
+In some cases, you may need to logout and log back in, or reboot your instance to provide permissions for the `ec2-user` to access the Docker daemon\.
+Try logging back in or rebooting your instance if you see the following error:

    ```
    Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?